kevinchiv/Predicting-Altmetric-Score/README.md

 Ridge and LASSO fared no worse, but offered no additional benefit.

 The results indicate that: <br>

+The results indicate that: <br>
-- for every additional time an article is cited, an article increases its Altmetric score by 1.18 <br>
+- for a 1% increase in the number of times cited, an article increases its Altmetric score by 0.47% <br>
-- for every additional institution involved, an article increases its Altmetric score by 1.05 <br>
+- for every additional reference used, an article decreases its Altmetric score by -0.32% <br>
-- for every additional author that worked on the paper, an article increases its Altmetric score by 1.03 <br>
+- for a 1% increase in the number of authors, an article increases its Altmetric score by 0.1% <br>
-- for every additional reference used, an article increases its Altmetric score by 0.99 <br>
+- for a 1% increase in the number of institutions involved, an article increases its Altmetric score by 0.15% <br>
-- for every additional year since publication, an article increases its Altmetric score by 0.66 <br>
+- for every additional year, an article decreases its Altmetric score by 33.57% <br>

+The Altmetric score uses the number of citiations as a factor, so its helpful to note that it is the most important factor <br>
-Obviously, some recommendations are more feasible than others.
-Using additional references and involving more people is one way to increase article impact.
-Participating in highly distinguished labs and conferences is helpful in generating these type of connections.
+Obviously, some recommendations are more feasible than others. <br>
-However, it may minimize impact from personal contributions as well.
+Interestingly enough, year was the most negative factor, possibly suggesting that some articles become more obscure with time.